snotskie/ttrpg/site/src/world.md

     - The ptero and tusks believe themselves to be the first species to gain sentience in this land
     - The tusks hold contempt toward the ptero and lucan for something that happened long ago
     - The tusks are upset that their dragons were stolen
     - Officially, the tusks are ruled by a council of leaders.
-However, the members of the council disagree so much that, in practice, the tusks are organized into a loose set of scattered tribes
+However, the members of the council disagree so much that, in practice, the tusks are organized into a loose set of small, scattered towns
-    - The tusks have a revolving set of capitals, as the tribe politically designated to seat the council rotates after every Three-Year Feast
+    - The tusks have a revolving set of capitals, as the town politically designated to seat the council rotates after every Three-Year Feast

 !!! details "3.
-Lucan -- Beetle Traders of the Central Mountain Pass"
+Lucan -- Beetle Craftsmen of the Central Mountain Pass"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.